BasicDialog

 We have moved the labels to the layout and have a method for the OnClick event.

-You can grab the source-code for the final version at Github6.
+You can grab the source-code for the final version at Github 7.

 Summary